piotrmurach/tty-logger/README.md

 The console handler prints log messages to the console.
 It supports the following options:

 * `:styles` - a hash of styling options.
+* `:message_padding` - the extra amount of padding used to display log message.
 * `:formatter` - the formatter for log messages.
 Defaults to `:text`
 * `:output` - the device to log error messages to.
 Defaults to `$stderr`